In this final lesson (well done, you made it!) we’re going to cover:

-This is great if you want to use that “Checklist completed” trigger to notify you when a checklist has been completed from a particular template (or from all templates).
+This is great if you want to use that “Workflow Run completed” trigger to notify you when a workflow run has been completed from a particular workflow (or from all workflows).

 First, go to Zapier and create your first step as “Webhooks by Zapier” and your trigger event as “Catch hook”.